thedynamiclinker/ld/dictionary/Information Mining.md

-The process of making the implicit attributes of a person explicit.
+The process of making the [[Implicit Attribute|Implicit Attributes]] of a person explicit.

 There are two kinds of implicit attributes: self-explicit and self-implicit.

 ## Self-explicit

-TODO: Add the example of gay teen in rural area.
+TODO

 ## Self-implicit

-TODO: Add the example of Cristine.
+TODO.